-A flare of bright flame encased the nose of the Wayfarer as the ship entered the Mars' atmosphere.
-Jane grimaced a smile as another stabbing pain ripped through her.
+A flare of bright flame encased the nose of the Wayfarer as the ship entered Mars' atmosphere.
+Jane grimaced with a smile as another stabbing pain ripped through her.
 Deliberately she aimed her voice and fury at Hugo.
 "You've got it all wrong asshole!
 I'll give you a choice.
 You can burn to a crisp as we enter the atmosphere, or you can just curl up and die right where you are."

 A metal fist no bigger than a walnut ripped through her stomach wall.
 Jane screamed in agony.
 In a heartbeat, she seemed to sag down into herself, breaking inward like a woman with crumbling bones.

 Another fist emerged just under the navel; it tore at her skin trying to widen the hole.
 Jane raised her face to the dark heavens and cried out with her last strength, "Make it stop!"

 A small-blooded head with patches of stringy hair forced its way out of the torn and shredded flesh of Jane's womb.
 The child broke free--panting and breathing from the exertion, and then lifted its face--undeveloped yet humanoid.
 Its overly large head wobbled on a too-thin neck as its pudgy cheeks and slit of a mouth puffed for air.
 It crawled out of its surrogate mother on blood-spattered hands and knees--half flesh-half metal.
 It lay for a moment upon Jane's chest studying her lifeless face.
 Its eyes flashed and lit up like two small computer screens rolling through an endless string of calculations.